 Our office offers free consultations to help people determine whether they can sue for lost wages under another legal theory.

 Call us or complete the form on this page to discuss your case with a California injury lawyer today.
+We can meet in person or virtually during the coronavirus pandemic.

 We can also help you if you need to recover lost wages in Nevada.